DouglasMacKrell/Advanced-Basics-For-Web/README.md

 ## FUTURE FEATURES

-* Implement testing on both the front and backend
+* Implement testing on both the front-end and back-end
+* Portal for Jordan to POST, PUT, and DELETE
-* Portal to Jordan to POST, PUT, and DELETE
+* Updating tables with a simple password to allow Jordan to securely POST, PUT, and DELETE to the database

 ## TECHNICAL MILESTONES